Allen Dulles: World War II and OSS career

 Dulles was in contact with the Austrian resistance group around the priest Heinrich Maier, who collected information through many different contacts with scientists and the military.
 From 1943 onward, he received very important information from this resistance group about V-weapons, tanks, and aircraft, and related factories.
 This helped Allied bombers to target important armaments factories.
 In particular, Dulles obtained crucial information for Operation Crossbow and Operation Hydra.
 The group reported to him about the mass murder in Auschwitz.
 Through the Maier Group and Kurt Grimm, Dulles also received information about the economic situation in the Nazi sphere of influence.
 After the resistance group was uncovered by the Gestapo, Dulles sent American agents to Austria to contact any surviving members.

 Although Washington barred Dulles from making firm commitments to the German anti-Hitler conspirators, they nonetheless gave him reports on developments in Germany, including sketchy but accurate warnings of plans for the V-1 flying bomb and V-2 rocket.
 As the Third Reich neared defeat in 1944 and 1945, Dulles and his law firm, Sullivan & Cromwell, worked with several German industrialists to move Nazi funds out of Germany's territory.
 Heinrich Himmler, Reichsführer of the German SS, began transferring Nazi wealth, including that stolen from Jewish Holocaust victims, to other countries to support a postwar "Fourth Reich."
 Brigadeführer Kurt Baron von Schröder, who cooperated with Himmler on his plan, was a business associate of Dulles.
 Dulles and Schröder created companies through which they moved Nazi wealth to other nations.
 This operation infuriated U.S. FBI Director J. Edgar Hoover, who unsuccessfully pressured President Harry S. Truman to disrupt the plan.
 However, given the ties of the British royal family to German wealth, no formal investigation began.

+In the days before his death, Mussolini was in contact with American intelligence, specifically with the agent "Don Jones", who was working with partisans in Switzerland, explaining that he wished to surrender to them, but given that there was no way to get Mussolini to Switzerland and Dulles lacked adequate forces to protect him from the partisans (if they had managed to capture him in Italy), he instructed Jones not to take action.
+After Mussolini's death, Dulles himself remarked: "Mussolini was captured and hanged, which in my view was probably a better solution than a trial."